TamasSzalisznyi/tech-interview-workbook-TamasSzalisznyi/docs/module_advanced_enterprise_general.md

 ### Architectures

 #### What is n-tier (or multi-tier) architecture?
- the processing, data management, and presentation functions physically and/or logically separated
+ In order to modularity and single responsibility the n-tier architecture divide the processing, data management, and presentation functions, and order them into different modules and layers logically maybe also physically as well.

+ This is a basic model, it can be more layered:
-    -presentation layer
+    -presentation layer: templates, template-engines
-    -application layer
-    -integration layer
-    -database layer
+    -application layer: business logic and other application process related stuff -database layer: in memory or a kind of database.
+ Important to mention that the separated parts should communicate with each other through well-defined APIs.
+ An implementation should depend on an interface rather than a specific implementation, and should expose public methods with interface abstraction.
+ With this kind of architecture replacing modules or extending the actual structure, also testing become much easier.
+ Also, allow developing and testing different parts and phases parallel.

 #### What are microservices?
 Advantages and disadvantages?
+ Microservices is an architecture style where the application is a collection of services.
- A large software project which is built from loosely coupled modules, which communicate with each other.
+Even a large software project can built from loosely coupled modules, which communicate with each other.

  Advantages:
-     Improved fault isolation: Larger applications can remain mostly unaffected by the failure of a single module.
+     - Improved fault isolation:
+     Larger applications can remain mostly unaffected by the failure of a single module.
-     Eliminate vendor or technology lock-in: Microservices provide the flexibility to try out a new technology stack on an individual service as needed.
+     - Eliminate the vendor or technology lock-in:
+     Microservices provide the flexibility to try out a new technology stack on an individual service as needed.
-     There won’t be as many dependency concerns and rolling back changes becomes much easier.
-     With less code in play, there is more flexibility.
-     Ease of understanding: With added simplicity, developers can better understand the functionality of a service.
-     Smaller and faster deployments: Smaller codebase and scope = quicker deployments, which also allow you to start to explore the benefits of Continuous Deployment.
-    Scalability: Since your services are separate, you can more easily scale the most needed ones at the appropriate times, as opposed to the whole application.
-When done correctly, this can impact cost savings.
+     - Smaller and faster deployments:
+     Smaller codebase means quicker develop, test, deployment phases.
+CI/CD processes gain importance
+     - Scalability:
+     This is the main benefit of a microservice.
+A good implemented system respond for increased need of service with copies of serving systems.
+This can save time to provide enough service at increased usage, keep up the quality of service and saves costs by not operating unnecessarily service.
+     - Highly maintainable and testable:
+     As benefit from modular and loosely coupled design.
+     - Rapid, frequent and reliable delivery:
+     Even large, complex application can developed by a relatively small team.

  Disadvantages:
-    the main negative of microservices is the complexity that any distributed system has.
+    Disadvantages coming from the main concept of the design.
+Complexity, as a distributed system has in many aspects.
-    Communication between services is complex: Since everything is now an independent service, you have to carefully handle requests traveling between your modules.
+    - Communication between services is complex:
+    Handle requests traveling between independent service modules could be very complex.
-    More services equals more resources: Multiple databases and transaction management can be painful.
+    - More services means more resources:
+    Multiple databases and transaction management can be resource intensive.
-    Global testing is difficult: Testing a microservices-based application can be cumbersome.
-In a monolithic approach, we would just need to launch our WAR on an application server and ensure its connectivity with the underlying database.
+    - Global testing is difficult:
+    Testing a microservices-based application can be cumbersome.
     With microservices, each dependent service needs to be confirmed before testing can occur.
-    Debugging problems can be harder: Each service has its own set of logs to go through.
-Log, logs, and more logs.
+    - Debugging problems can be harder:
+    Each service has its own set of logs.
-    Deployment challengers: The product may need coordination among multiple services, which may not be as straightforward as deploying a WAR in a container.
+    - Deployment challengers:
+    Decentarlized controll.

 #### What is Separation of Concerns?
  Design principle.
 Means separating a computer program into logically related parts.
-Concerns.
+    Separated parts can work on different concerns.
+    Concern can be a task, requirement or else piece of information that affect the program.
     Modularity, and hence separation of concerns, is achieved by encapsulating information inside a section of code.
-Encapsulation is a means of information hiding.
+    Encapsulation interwine with the concern of information hiding together working on separation.
-Layered designs in information systems are another embodiment of separation of concerns (e.g., presentation layer, business logic layer, data access layer, persistence layer).
+    N-tier architecture also a kind of this concern (presentation layer, business logic layer, data access layer, persistence layer).

 #### What is a layered design and why is it important in enterprise applications?
  n-tier architecture. separation of concern design.
-It's about security, maintainability, readability, modularity, stability, reusability.
+    This kind of design divide the tasks into layers.
+Layers have one responsibility (like to provide connection to DB or to Web).
+    The tasks divided into smaller parts where every part get some corresponding module to solve it.
+    So layers are interfaces, modules implementing interfaces and depends on other interfaces.
+    This serve the modularity because every implementation behind an interface replaceable by other implementation, even possible to change parts in implementation as maybe one layer is from multiple interfaces, so some smaller part also replaceable eventually.
+    Interchangeability and modularity especially important at enterprise level at security, maintainability, readability, stability and reusability related questions.
+    Every crucial point such as security, or maintain a -server, or a -database become much easier with well-defined parts.
+    Keeping everything up to date with technical improvements with replacing some module, teams can work parallel on different parts to keep up quality, extending or changing the profile of some part.
+    Layers also can protect, at time of error, other layers from damage.
+    Layers with good modularity or other design technique like microservice can provide alternative for currently unavailable modules.

 #### What is Dependency Injection?
+Loosely coupled design, single-responded modules providing and receiving dependencies.
+    Injection done by an interface, a setter or a constructor.
+    Solutions for tasks coming across the modules instead of inherit or implement some.
+    Three players:
-Client who has dependencies and receive the injection.
+        - Client: who has dependencies and receive the injection.
-Service who provide the dependencies and so provide the injection.
+        - Service: who provide the dependencies and so provide the injection.
-Injector who is bound together client and service and handle the injection.
+        - Injector: who bound together client and service and handle the injection.
-Injection can be done via interface, setter and constructor.
-Goal is to achieve a loosely coupled design where client, service and injector all easily replaceable.

 #### What is the DAO pattern?
 When and how to implement?
  Data Access Object.
     DAO is used at DB connection.
-DAO provide the middle layer between business layer and DB layer.
+Database layer is one or more interface and DAO implement it with connection to the DB.
-DAO implementing an interface, the application can access through the interface the DAO, then the DAO translate the demand, connect to the DB, start query and send back the response to the sender.
+    So the application can access through the interface the DAO, then the DAO translate the demand, connect to the DB, start query and send back the response to the sender.

-When: when using DB, persistence and CRUD operations.
-How: with an interface.
+    Here the layer have a task: to provide data for caller.
+    DAO model achieve this with a
+        - public reachable interface, hopefully the methods of that interface are easy to use (verbose in name, coherent functionality),
+        - and with a set of different implementation.
+    Implementations than share the task with dividing into smaller parts, where every task should have a single responded module, and every single step should have a single responded method, but the point is, every complex business logic can be hidden under the hood while exposing a common API.

 #### What is SOA?
 When to use?
  Service Oriented Architecture.
-Similar in modularity and reusability to microservices, but in enterprise level.
+  Another architectual sytle.
+Have some important similarity with microservices in modularity and reusability too.
-Main point is heterogeneous behave.
+  The design aim to create a system, with a central core modul and service clusters.
+Members communicating each other with a common protocol.

 ### Testing
 #### What are unit test, integration test, system test, regression test, acceptance test?
 What is the major difference between these?
 Unit test.
 The most basic building block of the test architecture.
 Made by developers (mostly).